MatthewJin001/NonSingularHERW/README.md

 Note that ``n`` is the measurement number and ``m`` is the pattern point number.

 ### Demos
-* ``Demo1`` : Demo 1 shows that under SCARA data, conventional methods do not converge iteratively (i.e. singular), while the proposed method can converge to stable values.
+* ``Demo1`` : Demo 1 runs the conventional point-based method and produces the following singular results.
-* ``Demo2`` : Demo 2 shows the adaptation scenarios of non-singular pose-based and point-based methods.

 ```
 Warning: Matrix is close to singular or badly scaled.
 Results may be inaccurate.
 RCOND =  2.144526e-35.
 > In con_point (line 39)